smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 ## Alternatives considered

-1. **Change language configuration of the entire app** easy approach (very few lines of code) but causes the UI of the app on the phone to change to the SDL language.
+**Change language configuration of the entire app** would be an easy approach (very few lines of code) but causes the UI of the app on the phone to change to the SDL language.
 This was dropped as it is too agressive.

-2. **Create custom localization files** separate from the existing and known ones.
+**Create custom localization files** separate from the existing and known ones.
 This would make localization is independent of the Android or iOS API  but it's much more effort to follow CLDR specifications especially when it comes to plural rules (which are very helpful for natural voice output).
 Furthermore the app developer has to do translations outside of the known environment which may not be accepted.